 I will share some tips and tricks also because your writing deserves an audience, I will also share the exact technicalities and strategies you can use to promote, market, and grow your blog—the same ones I used last year to increase my blog’s traffic by 1,252%.

 Now before we dig deep into how to start a blog, lets us get back in time.

 In 2014, when I shared the first post on a blog.
 It was not an in-depth or entrepreneurial focused neither it was tactical as compared to what I publish today.
 I still check the content of this article which I wrote & I wanted to share a message from it:

 “It’s so easy to continue your life on a path which you choose, allowing the feeling of comfort to rule your daily action but if you never take calculated risks, you’ll regret you never tried.”

 I took a calculated risk and started a blog.
-But it’s one of the most important decisions that changed my life.
-And I believe if you are starting a blog and putting the smart work in.
+But it’s one of the most critical decisions that changed my life.
+And I believe if you are starting a blog and putting the smart work.
 You can do the same for yourself.

 So, if you’re ready to take a step forward and learn how to start a blog, let’s get started!

-Box Out — The first step to start a blog (today) — we will choose the hosting provider I recommend after testing i.e. SiteGround — this guide will help you accelerate your progress to get you on the right track with building a brand-new blog.
-Register your domain name and save almost 70% on SiteGround to start your blog online.
+Box Out — The first step to start a blog (today) — we will choose the hosting provider I recommend after testing, i.e. Bluehost — this guide will help you accelerate your progress to get you on the right track with building a brand-new blog.
+Register your domain name and save an almost right amount of money on Bluehost to start your blog online.

-- Register your domain name for and save 70% on a hosting plan with SiteGround to get your blog online
+- Register your domain name for and save on a hosting plan with Bluehost to get your blog online

-- You can check whether your website name is available on SiteGround
+- You can check whether your website name is available on Bluehost